Introduction

 Excellent audio output quality (though worse than 4S)

-Apple Maps with free voice-guided navigation in 56 countries
+Apple Maps with free voice-guided navigation in 56

 Voice recognition, Siri virtual assistant